 Before you can process payrolls, there are a few preparations that need to be done.
 First, you need to understand and set a wage calculator, a system that makes sure that all of your calculations are correct and accurate.
 Every business calculates their payments differently, as different employees have different workloads and office cultures.
 Having one already set up means you don’t have to constantly scramble for the right calculations every payroll.
 The second is deciding who will be in charge of all the accounting tasks.
 You could either have an in-house team or outsource it.
-Either way, making it clear who needs to which tasks will save you a lot of confusion.
+Either way, making it clear who needs which tasks will save you from confusion.

 The process itself consists of 4 steps:

 - Pay payroll taxes online

 Each operates in a system that you can devise for maximum efficiency and minimal effort.
 There is no such thing as a perfect system, as there are many complexities in business that make this impossible.
 However, that does not mean that there isn’t a system that best fits your company.

 Taxes may be unavoidable, but choosing to ignore them will make things much worse.
 You could be forced to pay 2% penalty for 1-5 days late settlement; 5% for 6-15 days late payment, and 10% for more than 16 days late or within 10 days since the initial notice from the IRS.
 The maximum penalty can reach up to 15%.